Thomas E. Hart House – Hartsville, South Carolina

 In 1932 the head of the botany department at the University of Chapel Hill, Dr. William Chambers Coker, developed an interest in the mountain laurel and other vegetation that grew on the bluff in Hartsville.
 Dr. Coker, a native of Harstville, purchased 44 acres of the former Hart property and gave it to his sister-in-law, Mrs. May Roper Coker.
 “Miss May,” as she was called, was an avid horticulturalist and immediately began restoring the farmhouse (including an addition in the rear) and cultivating the grounds.
 By 1935 Miss May had opened Kalmia Gardens to the public.
 In 1965 she donated 28 acres of the property, including the Hart House, to nearby Coker College.
 Today, the gardens are used as an outdoor classroom and remain open to all.

-The Hart House is listed in the National Register, which says the following:
+The Hart House is listed in the National Register:

 The Thomas E. Hart House is significant as an excellent local example of an early nineteenth century I-House and for its association with Thomas Edwards Hart (1796-1842), the prominent Darlington County planter for whom Hartsville was named.
 The house is a central feature of Kalmia Gardens (ca. 1932), which is significant as a designed botanical garden of the early twentieth century and is the only known such garden in South Carolina.